Introduction

 is an instance of the Pydantic NMRParameters

-class, where the active nuclei have been renumbered starting from 0.
-It is used as input for several functions to calculate an NMR spectrum.
-To perform an NMR simulation, we can do the following:
+class is used as input for several functions to calculate an NMR spectrum.
+To perform a 1H-NMR simulation (default case), we can do the following providing the molecular data either as NMRParameters

 from hqs_nmr_parameters.examples import molecules